ConorMcPersonal/Toaster/SplitFiles/Instructions.md

 You turn up at 7am and your shift ends at 11am.
 In between customers come to the bar and ask for toast.
 It will be quiet when you start but gets busy quickly before a calmer period and then a small rush mid-morning.
 You can see the orders and all you have to do is select one by typing the letter corresponding to the type.
 The ToastOMatic will select a free slot for your order.

-Toasting is a scientific task and the ToastOmMatic lets you know how it's going, monitoring, in order, the temperature, the power in the slot and the moisture in the bread.
+Toasting is a scientific task and the ToastOMatic lets you know how it's going: monitoring, in order, the temperature, the power in the slot and the moisture in the bread.
 Once the bread has dried it starts to toast and you need to pop it at the ideal moment (handily marked for you).
 Pop too soon and our customers will not be happy, too late and it starts to burn and you can set the smoke alarm off.
+Obviously, _duh_, ignoring customer orders is also not a good idea and orders might start to turn red if you do that.

 Popping is easy though - just pick the slot and press the number.